Deep reinforcement learning for preparation of thermal and prethermal quantum states: Reinforcement learning for quantum state preparation

 \subsubsection{Gibbs ensemble for non-integrable systems}

 Let us consider a non-integrable system with the energy being the only local conserved quantity such that its equilibrium is described by a Gibbs ensemble.
-Relatedly, pure states belonging to a given microcanonical shell of the system share their macroscopic properties.
+On a related point, pure states belonging to a given microcanonical shell of the system share their macroscopic properties.
 This class of typicality is referred to as canonical typicality.
-One of the most prominent example of canonical typicality can be illustrated under the Haar measure on the space of pure states under some constraint \(R\) (e.g., energy) as~\cite{popescu_entanglement_2006}
+One of the most prominent examples of canonical typicality can be illustrated by the Haar measure on the space of pure states under some constraint \(R\) (e.g., energy) as~\cite{popescu_entanglement_2006}